Can a long sleeve baby dress pattern save your baby from freezing at the holidays? Yes it can!

 The first thing that did with this pattern was visit my onesie pattern and fitted shirt pattern.
 I pulled a great neckline from them and also my superb sleeve length.

-Then I looked at my baby jumper pattern to nab the length from, but quickly decided that it wasn't long enough for this long sleeve baby dress design.
+baby jumper pattern to nab the length from, but quickly decided that it wasn't long enough for this long sleeve baby dress design.
 I love the baby jumper pattern, but it is meant to be worn with leggings and ruffled diaper covers.
 I wanted a dress that I could put on my baby over top of winter tights without worry about the crotch seams showing.
 So I made the length longer and made the width a tad wider.
-The length of the new long sleeve baby dress is about knee length on most babies.
+The length of the new

-A word about sleeve length
+A word about sleeve length.

 I love the length of my baby dress sleeves.
 Recently, I put a store bought shirt on Claire and she wore it to church.
 The whole time that she was wearing the shirt, I had to keep pulling the sleeves down because they were too short.
 Many people at church ask me each week if Claire's outfits are homemade (which they usually are), so I had to make sure to tell people that the shirt was NOT homemade.
 I was a bit embarrassed that she was wearing something that fit so terribly.